csurgay/ansible-training/lessons/01_InstallAndConfig/README.md

 ### Build ansible image

 > [!NOTE]
-> This step is going to take quite a while, so it is prepared in advance, participants can skip this section!
+> This step is going to take quite a while, so it is prepared in advance. **Participants can skip this section!**

 1.	cd into the “ansible_node/build_image” directory under “labenv”
 2. Run the command **`./build_image.sh`**